Best Pressure Cookers of 2018

 Electric pressure cookers come with a range of preset programs that can be accessed with the press of a button.
 This removes the guesswork from pressure cooking, so it's ideal for beginners.
 That said, not every dish will be covered by preset programs, so you'll still have to look up some recipes or experiment via trial and error.

 Psi stands for "pounds per square inch" and is the unit used to quantify how much pressure a cooker puts on food.
 A higher psi means more pressure and a faster cooking time.
-Stovetop pressure cookers tend to have a maximum psi of 13 to 15.
+Stove top varieties tend to have a maximum psi of 13 to 15.
 They may also have a "low" setting of 6 to 9 psi for delicate cooking tasks.
 Electric pressure cooker psi maximums vary from as little as 6 psi to as much as 13 psi.

 Tips for Using Your New Pressure Cooker

-- Even if it was handed down to you by a cherished grandparent, don't attempt to use a vintage pressure cooker.
-Pressure cookers made 20 years ago didn't include the important safety features that contemporary models do, such as backup pressure valves and locking lids that prevent the appliance from opening while under pressure.
+- Even if it was handed down to you by a cherished grandparent, don't attempt to use a vintage model.
+Pressure cookers made 20 years ago didn't include the important safety features that contemporary appliances do, such as backup pressure valves and locking lids that prevent the device from opening while under pressure.

 - You can also purchase racks, baskets, and inserts for your pressure cooker that give you more options for cooking your food.

-- The "natural release" option on a pressure cooker allows the cooker to come down to regular pressure in its own time.
+- The "natural release" option allows the cooker to come down to regular pressure in its own time.
 The lock releases at this point, allowing you to open the unit.

 - Avoid filling your pressure cooker more than half full of liquid or two-thirds full of solid ingredients.
 The reason: The cooker needs room for steam to build up.